monitus2022/HK_Housing_Benchmark/README.md

 # HK_Housing_Benchmark

-Evaluate the performance of RAG text retrieval and SQL Agents.
+Evaluate the performance of RAG text retrieval and SQL Agents, which will be used in HK Housing Agent Chatbot.

 # Components of framework: